DiRoots-Limited/DiRoots.AppManager.Releases/docs/pages/DiKeeper Web/DiKeeperPlugin/AM-Tools.md

 ```yaml
 Note that in front of the name of the tool there is information about the type of application and its status, whether it is free or requires a subscription.
 ```
+- Use the search box to find a tool.

+- Use the dropdown list to filter the tools by type.

 ![App Manager - Tools](../../../../)
 <sub>Note: the version on the image may not reflect the [latest version of App Manager](https://diroots.com/apps/diroots-app-manager/#downloadForm).</sub>